JacobParis/tornado/README.md

 These are not coming from my UI Kit since those tiles are built on CSS grid, and here I'm only looking for a 1 dimensional row of identically sized cards.

 I guess I'm also picking Blue as my primary color here

+There are lots of options for choosing how to add a new task.
+Material design suggests a Floating Action Button that pops up a create dialog, but I like the more implicit design of having a clickable ghosty task card inline with the rest of the cards.
+I could even just turn that into an editable card onClick that becomes a real one as soon as you save it, but I know from past experience that getting React to play nicely with contentEditable divs is a huge hassle.
+I'll think more about that later.